netw0rm/atlaskit/packages/ak-field-base/docs/USAGE.md

 To keep our two views in sync, we'll need to set up some event handlers to tell us when a user is switching views.

-The two events for this are `exit-viewing-view` and `exit-editing-view` respectively.
+The two events for this are `exitViewingView` and `exitEditingView` respectively.

-We'll simply listen for the `exit-editing-view` event and if a user clicked confirm, we'll update our `viewmode`.
+We'll simply listen for the `exitEditingView` event and if a user clicked confirm, we'll update our `viewmode`.
 If they click cancel we'll take their last value and put that back into the input field so that the next time they enter `editmode` it has the correct value.

 ```javascript